microsoft/fluentui/packages/react-examples/src/react/Dropdown/docs/DropdownBestPractices.md

 ### Accessibility

-Dropdown popups render in their own layer by default to ensure they are not clipped by containers with overflow: hidden or overflow: scroll.
+Dropdown popups render in their own layer by default to ensure they are not clipped by containers with `overflow: hidden` or `overflow: scroll`.
 This causes extra difficulty for people who use touch-based screen readers, so we recommend rendering the Dropdown options list inline unless they are in overflow containers.
 To do so, set the following property on the Dropdown:

 ```jsx
 calloutProps={{ doNotLayer: true }}